[PAR Comparison] Best LED Reef Lights for Nano to Large Saltwater Aquariums

 - PAR: 100 @ 18-inch depth

-- Ideal for: soft & LPS corals
+- Ideal for: Soft and LPS corals

 - Coverage: 24 x 24″ (max)

-- LEDs: 24 pcs
+- LEDs: 24 pcs (blue, royal blue, white, red, green, UV)

-- Modes: remote for dimming, no timer
+- Modes: Remote for dimming, no timer included

 - Wattage: 26–30 watts